-The beauty of blockchain vs. distributed ledger technology is that it is open to new ideas and innovation.
+The beauty of blockchain vs distributed ledger technology is that it is open to new ideas and innovation.
 We only see the start of this technology in practical fields.
-Crypto world is regularly producing projects that are quite interesting, to say the least.
+The Crypto world is regularly producing projects that are quite interesting, to say the least.

 Even though blockchain stems from DLT, it is important for the public, developers, and believers of these technologies to be able to make the right distinction.
-The example of Bitcoin fits best here as it was an open source project that led to the creation of many similar projects, Ethereum, Lite coin, and more.
+The example of Bitcoin fits best here as it was an open-source project that led to the creation of many similar projects, Ethereum, Lite coin, and more.
 Many projects have stuck to the principles of DLTs and ditched the traditional blockchain concepts.
 These include Hedera Hashgraph, RaiBlocks, Peaq, and NANO.

 Advantages of Distributed Ledger Technology & Blockchain